-WAF Weight of Q24/Q48 Tape Library - Risk of personinjury Before lifting a library: Observe local health and safety requirements and gui manual material handling.
-Obtain adequate assistance to lift and stabilize the lib packaging. delines for NOT Before transporting the library, the shipping lock and label must be replaced into the slot on the top cover library from its storage slot on the rear panel. •
+Weight of Q8 Tape Library - Risk of personal injury Before lifting a library:

+- Observe local health and safety requirements and guidelines for manual material handling. - Obtain adequate assistance to lift and stabilize the library during packaging.

+Before transporting the library, the shipping lock and the yellow label must be replaced into the slot on the top cover of the library from its storage slot on the rear panel.